SoufieneOUERTANI/moneytransfert/README.md

 <br><br>

 <b>Winwdows, To externalize DB password => </b><br>
-Add a new Windos environment variable "spring.datasource.password" with the right value corresponding to your DB<br>
+Add a new Windos environment variable "spring.datasource.password" with the right password value corresponding to your DB<br>
-Remove it from the "spring.datasource.password" parameter from application.properties file<br>
+Remove the "spring.datasource.password" parameter from application.properties file, or comment it<br>
-run the app on the commande line : mvn spring-boot:run
+run the app on the command line : mvn spring-boot:run
 <br><br>